Aware Coincidence Box Decoder (C-Box): $85

 To interface C-Box to a USB port:

 Note both the USB-MSP and the LCD-90 Pro can be controlled by standard ASCII characters and their output recorded with free Windows terminal programs, for example, Tera Term, Putty or Windows Hyper Terminal.
+On an Apple MAC one can use the built-in Screen command.

 For a more complete, sophisticated, feature rich interface using the USB-MSP, LCD-90 Pro or a standard RS-232 serial port: